Intel: U.S. government stake (2025)

 In August 2025, the United States government purchased 433.3 million Intel shares at $20.47 per share, equivalent to a 9.9% stake.
 The investment was structured as a passive ownership with no board representation or governance rights, and included a five-year warrant to purchase up to an additional 5% stake if Intel's ownership of its foundry business falls below 51%.
-The US government paid $20.47 per share, which was a discount to the $23 per share Softbank paid the prior week.
+The U.S. government price of $20.47 per share was a discount to the $23 per share Softbank paid the prior week.

 Competition from AMD in the server market

-In 2024 and 2025, AMD has made significant advances in the server CPU market, narrowing the gap with Intel.
+In 2024 and 2025, AMD made significant advances in the server CPU market, narrowing the gap with Intel.
 While some reports briefly indicated a near-equal market split, further investigation revealed that these initial figures were influenced by manipulated benchmark data and were corrected shortly thereafter.
-As of the third quarter of 2025, Intel retained a majority share of the server CPU market at 63.3%, with AMD close behind at 36.5%.
-This upward trend for AMD reflects ongoing gains.
-While Intel remains the dominant player, it has seen its market share slip from over 90% in 2020.
+As of the third quarter of 2025, Intel retained a majority share of the server CPU market at 63.3%, with AMD at 36.5%.
+Intel has seen its market share slip from over 90% in 2020.